plasticjoabo/plasticjoabo/README.md

 #### 😻 Projects

-- trying to release my first game on Steam
+- trying to release my first game on steam
-- working on a website about lusophone literature
+- creating a website about lusophone literature

 #### 😼 Tools